MahaswamiSoftware/openxava_maven_template/README.md

 - Update the web/META-INF/context.xml with the respective resource entries
 - Add the jdbc driver library Maven dependency

+## Other Application Servers

+- We will try to document this in the future.
+- We are happy to provide case by case support in this regard for the moment.

 ## Need anything more advanced using this?

 - Contact us via sales@mahaswami.com